 Robert Bork | Cardinal Orvieto

 Jennifer O’Loughlin | The Messenger of Peace

-Wagner's Rienzi, der letzte der Tribunen from Toulouse in 2013 is offered by medici.tv.
+Wagner's Rienzi, der letzte der Tribunen, 1842, in a performance from Toulouse in 2013 is offered by medici.tv.
 This infrequently performed opera has a dense back story.
 Wagner was living in France at the time of composition and was strongly influenced by Grand Opera and Meyerbeer.
 In fact it was Meyerbeer who rescued Wagner from debtor's prison and introduced him to someone in Dresden who produced the opera.
 Everything in Grand Opera seems to be about politics, in this case medieval Roman politics where the opera is set.
 What makes something a Grand Opera?
 Heavy pomposity.
 Ballet.
 Historical subjects.
 In Meyerbeer it seems to include coloratura arias but not here.

 Another part of the back story for Rienzi is that it is supposed to have been a powerful influence on Hitler.
 I think it was perhaps Rienzi the orator that attracted him.
 He missed the part where everything ends in disaster.

 The plot concerns freeing the Roman people.
 Politics in the nineteenth century was chaotic and violent.
 The nations Germany and Italy were formed during this time, and France restructured a few times.
 It would make an interesting project to study the relationship between opera and contemporary politics.